Diamond Blackfan Anemia (DBA) in Children

 Anemia is diagnosed with:

 - Hemoglobin and hematocrit.
-This measures the amount of hemoglobin and red blood cells in the blood.
+This blood test measures the amount of hemoglobin and red blood cells in the blood.

 - Complete blood count (CBC).
 This test checks the red blood cells, white blood cells, and blood clotting cells (platelets).
 It sometimes checks young red blood cells (reticulocytes).
 It includes hemoglobin and hematocrit and more details about the red blood cells.